gravitational/workshop/firedrills.md

 node-1$ sudo ./gravity plan rollback --phase=/init --force
 ```

 Note, that we pass a fully-qualified phase identifier to the command.
-You can think of the operation plan as a tree of phases so a fully-qualified phase name starts with the root (/) and the rest of sub-phase names concatenated by a /.
+You can think of the operation plan as a tree of phases so a fully-qualified phase name starts with the root (`/`) and the rest of sub-phase names concatenated by a `/`.

+If you look at that `gravity plan` again now, you'll see that the phase has been marked as "rolled back".
+Keep going rolling back all phases in the reverse order.
 Once all phases have been rolled back and the plan only consists of “rolled back” and “unstarted” phases, we can mark the operation completed which will move the operation to the final “failed” state and activate the cluster:

 ```bash
 node-1$ sudo ./gravity plan complete